Dendekky/modern-stack-hackathon/technical_implementation.md

     - Categorize: {priority, type}.
     - Draft suggested reply.
     - Generate conversation summary.
+  - Conversation model:
+    - AI-generated replies, when accepted/sent, are stored as messages in the ticket conversation.
+    - Both agents and customers see AI messages inline in the conversation thread.
+    - Agents can send manual replies independent of AI suggestions at any time.
 - **Firecrawl Knowledge Base**
   - **Pre-scraped Documentation Sources**:
     - Convex docs (docs.convex.dev) → Real-time database, functions, auth